-CHEM 427, 428 ADVANCED ORGANIC CHEMISTRY 3, 3

-An in-depth study of the structure of organic molecules, their synthesis, reactions and reaction mechanisms.
+CHEM 427, 428 ADVANCED ORGANIC CHEMISTRY 3, 3 An in-depth study of the structure of organic molecules, their synthesis, reactions and reaction mechanisms.
 Laboratories will emphasize synthesis and the use of spectroscopic techniques to probe organic structure and reaction stereochemistry.
 Two lectures and one laboratory per week.
 Prerequisite: CHEM 321, 322, 323.

-CHEM 431, 432 BIOCHEMISTRY 4, 3

-A study of the chemistry of carbohydrates, lipids, proteins, nucleic acids and porphyrins; the nature and mode of action of enzymes; intermediary metabolism.
-The spring quarter, 431, consists of three lectures and one laboratory per week; it is prerequisite to the autumn course, 432, which is three lectures per week and no laboratory.
-Four quarter hours, spring; three quarter hours, autumn.
+CHEM 431 BIOCHEMISTRY 4 A study of the chemistry of carbohydrates, lipids, proteins, nucleic acids and porphyrins; the nature and mode of action of enzymes; intermediary metabolism.
 Prerequisite: CHEM 321, 322, 323.
+Cannot be taken concurrently with CHEM 323.

-CHEM 442, 443 ADVANCED INORGANIC CHEMISTRY 2,2

-A review of the modern theories of chemistry such as structure of the atom, bonding, reactions, solvent systems, coordination chemistry and biochemical applications.
+CHEM 442, 443 ADVANCED INORGANIC CHEMISTRY 2,2 A review of the modern theories of chemistry such as structure of the atom, bonding, reactions, solvent systems, coordination chemistry and biochemical applications.
 Prerequisite: CHEM 141, 142, 143; CHEM 351 highly recommended.

-CHEM 461, 462 ADVANCED ANALYTICAL CHEMISTRY 3, 3

-CHEM 461 covers a variety of current instrumental techniques.
+CHEM 461, 462 ADVANCED ANALYTICAL CHEMISTRY 3 CHEM 461 covers a variety of current instrumental techniques.
 CHEM 462 stresses the application of infrared, ultraviolet-visible, mass and NMR spectroscopic methods to the problem of structure determination.
 Two lectures, one laboratory per week Autumn and Spring.
 Prerequisite: CHEM 266.
 Corequisite: CHEM 351.

-CHEM 472 METHODS OF TEACHING CHEMISTRY 3

-Methods, materials and techniques of teaching chemistry on the secondary-school level.
+CHEM 472 METHODS OF TEACHING CHEMISTRY 3 Methods, materials and techniques of teaching chemistry on the secondary-school level.
 Observation, demonstration and class presentation are required of the students as part of this course.
 Will not apply on a major or minor.

-CHEM 496, 497 CHEMISTRY SEMINAR 1, 1

-Chemistry seminar will formally expose students to the use of chemical literature and the various abstracting services.
+CHEM 496, 497 CHEMISTRY SEMINAR 1, 1 Chemistry seminar will formally expose students to the use of chemical literature and the various abstracting services.
 Contemporary chemical concepts will be discussed with the students responsible for presenting summaries of current literature.
 Prerequisites: CHEM 266, CHEM 323 or consent of instructor.
 Required for the major, will apply to a minor.

-D. Schwantes, Chairman; L. Dickinson, D. Rigby, E. Watson, C. Wood.
+L. Dickinson, Chairman; K. Lundquist, D. Rigby, E. Watson, C. Wood.